 Replacing a video and audio cable are no less than three dongles and gizmos requiring a tangle of cables to hook everything together.
 The end result?
 Unnecessary cable clutter.
-It's great at very targeted applications, but only for diehard techies.
+It's still great at very targeted applications.

 The IOGear Wireless AV Kit comes packed attractively in bright green.
 Unboxing the kit feels like unstuffing a stocking at Christmas – there are just SO many pieces and adapters and cables to use and lose.
 Fortunately, many of the supplied adapters and cables are easily available in any decent consumer electronics store, so your attention quickly turns from the quantity of packaged goodies to simply, “How the heck do I move on from here?”

 The main components, ignoring all the adapters and cables for a moment, are three little boxes that serve to provide wireless access to video and stereo audio streamed in real-time from your PC – on your TV.
 This might be most useful for those with lots of multimedia content on their PC, or PC laptop, who wish that there was an easy way to enjoy all of that content, without the hassle and restrictions of cable extensions or having a dedicated PC in the living room.
 Of course, one could just get a standalone PC to connect permanently to the TV/audio system, but then it may not be the one that is regularly used or the PC on which the content is stored.
 Suffice to say there are many other ways to deal with this content delivery issue, but IOGear’s solution promises to be an integrated, high-bandwidth method of getting video and audio into your living or family room – wirelessly.